jakubBone/HangmanGame/README.md

 ## Game Rules
 The first user enters a word.
 The second user tries to guess the word by entering an input of only single letters.
 If the word doesn't contain the letter, a gibbet will start to create.
-The game will end when user guess whole word or the gibbet will be completed.
+The game will end when the user guesses the whole word or the gibbet will be completed.

 ## Requirements
 To compile and run the game, you'll need Java Development Kit (JDK)